okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 The Okta API rate limits are divided into three categories: end-user access, management, and other endpoints.
 Each category has APIs with rate limits that are enforced individually as well as a cumulative rate limit.
 The rate limits vary by [service subscription](https://developer.okta.com/pricing/).

-#### API rate limit categories and cumulative rate limits (requests per minute)
+#### API rate limit categories and cumulative rate limits

-We enforce limits at the individual API endpoint level.
+We enforce limits at the individual API endpoint level **as requests per minute**.
 The cumulative limits per category are:

 > **Note:** To access the individual API limits, visit a category page by clicking the appropriate category link in the table.